kat-mcbrooks/CV/README.md

 - Mathematics and Spanish (BSc Combined Honours)
 - Grade: First

 ## What sparked my interest in coding?
-Career change motivations
+My career change motivations
 In search of a new challenge, and seeking the same fulfilment that solving maths problems once gave me, I completed some beginners courses and soon found myself spending much of my free time on Codewars.
 Becoming a developer quickly became a hugely exciting prospect - a career where I can apply these skills to real-world challenges.
 I quickly realised that I did not need to be working in the charity sector to make a positive and meaningful difference to society.
 Moreover, this would be a career offering me endless learning opportunities.

 ## Personal Interests